 “Boy, she sure has grace and sophistication.”

 One particular chapter about a woman’s demeanor and comportment stated that a lady should never speak above a whisper.
-Her voice should never be raised, but only just high enough to be comfortably heard.
+Her voice should never be raised, just audible enough to be comfortably heard.
 Well damn, I pretty much raise my voice with the introduction of any emotion.
 Excitement; I get loud.
 Surprise; loud.
 Tears or laughter; loud.